This Handbook contains everything you need to know about the Secret Compass Epic expedition to Scotland.

 Please remember that this itinerary acts as a framework plan.
 It provides guidance as to our intentions but will not be followed religiously.
 This is an adventure and by definition the outcome is uncertain.
 The leadership team may flex and change the plan depending on numerous frictions encountered en route.
 An adaptable, team-centred approach is required.

 All our expeditions are achievable by people with an active and healthy lifestyle.
-However, although this is a UK based expedition do not underestimate it, it will test you and at times you may be sore, tired, hungry and wet!
+However, although this is a UK based expedition do not underestimate it, it will test you and at times you may be sore, tired, hungry and definitely wet!
 You must be prepared physically and mentally for the expedition and for living in basic conditions for the duration.
 Team members should be willing to be part of a team working together to achieve the goal of the expedition.
-The biggest challenge will be carrying heavy rucksacks during the trekking phase and some long days and challenging whitewater on the river, although this can be portaged if required.
+The biggest challenge will be carrying heavy rucksacks during the trekking phase over tough terrain and some long days and challenging whitewater on the river, although this can be portaged if required.

-Each phase of this expedition is self-supported once the team is dropped off at Loch Leven and then once you collect your packrafts and resupply at Ben Lui so you will be required to carrying all your food, supplies and equipment for each section of the expedition.
+Each phase of this expedition is self-supported once the team is dropped off at Loch Etive and then once you collect your packrafts and resupply at Ben Lui so you will be required to carrying all your food, supplies and equipment for each section of the expedition.
 Please factor this into your training and mentality and ensure that you train for the expedition and arrive fit and ready to go.

 You will be required to be fit enough for the following.